owenfhale/bioinfo_class/README.md

  - Uses bioinformatics to study the ecology and evolution of microbes in the lab and inside hosts

 ### Seth Reasoner
- - Xth year Microbe Host Interactions MD/PhD candidate
+ - 7th year Microbe Host Interactions MD/PhD candidate in Maria Hadjifrangiskou's lab
  - Uses bioinformatics to characterize the microbiome of patients at risk of urinary tract infections

 ## Module Schedule